University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/06-transferring-files.md

-If you're planning on using MobaXterm, you should download the "Installer edition" &mdash; this has a `.zip` file that contains a `.msi` file, and you can install the `.msi` file in [the same way that you did with Pandoc].
+If you're planning on using MobaXterm, you should download the "Installer edition" &mdash; this has a `.zip` file that contains a `.msi` file, and you can install the `.msi` file in [the same way that you did with Pandoc][installing software on your personal computer].

 :::